catherine-manea/BACCHUS_Tools/README.md

 b.get_abund(star, elements=['Fe', 'Mg', 'Nd'])
 </code>

-<b>Step 11:</b> now, let's extract all the abundances and produce some summary tables (saves tables in a few new files):
+<b>Step 11:</b> if you would like simple summary tables, let's extract all the abundances and produce some (saves ascii tables in a few new files in your STAR directory):
 <code>
 b.get_bracket_abunds(star)
 </code>